blakbox23/Twitter-bot/README.md

 1. Log in into your twitter developer account, [developer.twitter.com](developer.twitter.com) to get api and token keys.
 2. Copy the four keys
 3. In the project directory navigate to the bin/main.rb and the spec/tests_spec.rb and paste the keys in the appropriate fields.
-For example replace `'C-K'` with the consumer key, and so on.
+For example replace `CONSUMER_KEY` with your new consumer key, and so on.

 Alternatively, you can find these keys in the project review request form.